f1shl3gs/roxy/README.md

 find out destination domain.
 1. HTTP: start with `GET`, `POST` and other http method
 2. HTTPS/TLS: start with 0x22 (it's not printable), See: https://www.rfc-editor.org/rfc/rfc5246#section-6.2.1

+## Allocators
+- `Scudo` allocator can reduce some cpu usage, but memory usage is increased(increase from 4M to 9M, aarch64-unknown-linux-musl)

 ## TODO:
 1. Adaptive health check: The dead node is unlikely became alive again in a short time,